Blair Waldorf: Character in print

 Gossip Girl is a series of novels about socially prominent young adults in New York City.
 The story primarily follows Blair Waldorf and her best friend Serena van der Woodsen during their years in high school and college.
 Due to her fame on the Upper East Side, Blair is featured on the website of "Gossip Girl", an anonymous gossip blogger whose posts appear occasionally throughout the story.

 Novel series

 In the first book, Blair is introduced as a privileged, comically vain overachiever.
 She is described as an alluring brunette, and occasionally models her appearance and demeanor after famous actresses, including Marilyn Monroe and, most often, Audrey Hepburn.
 In early novels, the character is also written as bulimic.

 Blair is largely motivated by matters surrounding family, romance, and ambition.
 However, her tendency to overachieve can lead to feelings of paranoia, with dramatic or comical results.
 In a review for The New Yorker, Janet Malcolm remarked that Blair's issues made her "both a broader caricature and a more real person" than the other Gossip Girl characters.
 In a 2009 interview, Gossip Girl creator Cecily von Ziegesar claimed to identify with Blair the most, stating, "She is so unpredictable and dramatic.
 Such a bitch, but we understand why she is a bitch and we like her anyway".

+In the novel series, Blair Cornelia Waldorf is a pretty, perfectionist, hard-working young woman with a compulsive personality and eating disorders.
+Ambitious and determined, she is willing to do anything to succeed and refuses to back down from any obstacle life places in her path.
+However, being very impulsive, she often acts out of anger or sorrow, leading her to commit numerous rash actions that she must then undo.

+Blair cares little about what others think of her; she speaks freely and is less concerned with her impact on others.
+She is fiercely competitive and authoritarian, becoming irritable when those around her fail to behave as she expects.
+She uses her charm, money and social clout to get what she wants, as she was raised to believe that she deserves everything she desires.
+However, she at times shows great empathy, especially toward those younger than herself.
+She is romantic and idealistic by nature, and frequently imagines her life as a fairy tale.
+Blair is considered one of the most popular girls on the Upper East Side and has her own entourage.